Balanced budget amendment: U.S. states

 Every U.S. state other than Vermont has some form of balanced budget provision that applies to its operating budget.
 The precise form of this provision varies from state to state.
 Indiana has a state debt prohibition with an exception for "temporary and casual deficits," but no balanced budget requirement.
 The governor is not legally required to submit a balanced budget, the legislature is not required to approve appropriations that are within available revenue, and the state is not required to end the year in balance.
 An unusual variant is the Oregon kicker, which bans surpluses of more than 2% of revenue by refunding the money to the taxpayers.
 State balanced budget requirements do not apply to state capital budgets, which generally allow states to use their debt capacity to finance long-term expenditures such as transportation and other infrastructure.

 U.S. federal government

 There is no balanced budget provision in the U.S. Constitution, so the federal government is not required to have a balanced budget and Congress usually does not pass one.
-Several proposed amendments to the U.S. Constitution would require a balanced budget, but none have been enacted.
+Several proposed amendments to the U.S. Constitution would require a balanced budget.
 Most of these proposed amendments allow a supermajority to waive the requirement of a balanced budget in times of war, national emergency, or recession.